jhackshaw/tspvis/src/content/heuristic-improvement/twoOptReciprocalExchange.md

 # Two-Opt Reciprocal Exchange

-This is a heuristic, genetic algorithm.
-It continuously evolves to a better path until it can't find a better evolution.

-It is similar to the 2-opt mutation or inversion algorithm, although generally will find a less optimal algorithm.
+This algorithm is similar to the 2-opt mutation or inversion algorithm, although generally will find a less optimal path.
 However, the computational cost of calculating new solutions is less intensive.

 The big difference with 2-opt mutation is not reversing the path between the 2 points.
 This algorithm is **not** always going to find a path that doesn't cross itself.